Community Pediatric Asthma Service

 Asthma Action Plans

 Do you have an Asthma Action Plan?
+If not, print a

-If not, print a plan for you to discuss with your health care provider.
+plan to discuss with your health care provider.

 Your Asthma Action Plan should be personalized and include:

-- the date the plan was completed
+Date the plan was created

-- you/your child's goals
+You/your child's goals

-- a description of asthma control
+Description of asthma control

-- daily medicines
+List of daily medicines

 Little Asthma Action Plan

-The Little Asthma Action Plan is for young children and is featured in our video, The Little Asthma Story and in our brochure.
+young children and is featured in our video,

 Little Asthma Action Plan in 14 Languages